Max-Pare/ssh-manager-gui/README.md

+## DISCLAIMER
+This application was 99% vibe coded.

 # SSH Device Manager

 A self-hosted web GUI for managing SSH devices across environments.
 Monitor resource usage, open interactive terminals, and manage device inventory — all from a browser.